influxdata/docs-v2/content/influxdb/clustered/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 1. Two `ParquetExec` plans, in parallel, read data from Parquet files:
     - Each `ParquetExec` node processes one or more _file groups_.
     - Each file group contains one or more Parquet file paths.
-    - `ParquetExec` processes its groups in parallel, reading each group's files sequentially.
+    - A `ParquetExec` node processes its groups in parallel, reading each group's files sequentially.
     - The output is a stream of data to the corresponding `SortExec` node.
 2. The `SortExec` nodes, in parallel, sort the data by `city` (ascending) and `time` (descending).
 Sorting is required by the `SortPreservingMergeExec` plan.
 3. The `UnionExec` node concatenates the streams to union the output of the parallel `SortExec` nodes.